 On the other hand, the QC35 II offer a lot of performance at $70 less, making the purchase slightly more enticing.
 Color options include Black, Silver, Midnight Blue, Rose Gold, and Triple Midnight.

 Bose 700 vs Bose QC35 II: Design

 Fashion or function?
 That is the big decision you're making here.
-The Bose 700 is beautifully built and has a classy, ultramodern look, while the QC35 II remains a handsome model with an identical shine factor, but also better portability.
+The Bose 700 are beautifully built and have a classy, ultramodern look, while the QC35 II remain a handsome set of headphones with an identical shine factor, but also better portability.
 It’s all about your preference.

-The QC35 II might not look as sexy as its successor, but it's still a fashionable set of cans suited for business class.
-Its corrosion-resistant stainless steel and glass-filled nylon are an upgrade from the plastic used on the first-gen version.
+The QC35 II might not look as sexy as their successors, but they're still a fashionable set of cans suited for business class.
+Their corrosion-resistant stainless steel and glass-filled nylon are an upgrade from the plastic used on the first-gen version.
 Bose fans will also admire the reflective brand logo on each ear cup.
-More important, the QC35 II does fold down, and is easier to stow away.
+More importantly, the QC35 II fold down, and are easier to stow away.

 The color options are one of the QC35 II's biggest strengths.
-The headphones are part of Bose's customization program, which allows owners to create their own colorway; the 700 has yet to be added to this program.
+The headphones are part of Bose's customization program, which allows owners to create their own colorway; the Bose 700 have yet to be added to this program.
 All of the standard colors are easy on the eyes.
-The 700 also comes in most of the same colors, though it introduces an all-new Soapstone version that is a cool mix of white and rose gold to pair with your new iPhone 12.
+The 700 also come in most of the same colors, though it introduces an all-new Soapstone version that is a cool mix of white and rose gold to pair with your new iPhone 12.